Workplace Learning

-Our workplace learning will provide an overview of prejudice, how it can manifest and escalate, and its impact on individuals in the workplace and wider society.
-This is provided by exploring the context of homophobia, biphobia and transphobia.
-This input includes the voices of LGBT people and allies first-hand, discussing their own experiences.
+Our workplace learning sessions provide an overview of prejudice, how it can manifest and escalate, and its impact on individuals in the workplace and wider society.
+This is explored through the lens of homophobia, incorporating engaging storytelling and diverse first-hand perspectives.

 64.5% of employees have heard prejudicial language about LGBT people at work (2022/23)

-This input increases understanding of the consequences of prejudice and stereotyping.
-Our evaluations show that 100% of session participants had a stronger understanding of what prejudice is, how it manifests, and how it can escalate.
+The sessions are designed to strengthen understanding of the consequences of prejudice and derogatory language.
+At a time of increasing polarisation, this learning supports respectful workplace cultures.
+Our evaluations show that 100% of participants report an increased understanding of what prejudice is, how it manifests, and how it can escalate.

-We use interactive digital technology during each of these sessions to receive anonymised qualitative and quantitative feedback from participants, which is then provided to your organisation.
-This not only allows the company to evidence the benefit of these sessions, but also helps identify any particular learning opportunities within the workplace.
+Where possible, we use interactive digital technology during each session to gather anonymised qualitative and quantitative feedback from participants, which is then shared with your organisation.
+This enables organisations to evidence the impact of the sessions and identify further opportunities for learning and development within the workplace.

 Duration: 1 hour